No. 1 Georgia pulls away late, wins 'Cocktail Party' 42-20

 THE TAKEAWAY

-Florida: Despite playing Kentucky and Tennessee tough earlier this season and then rallying against Georgia, the Gators have ground to make up in the SEC's Eastern Division.
-Napier knows it starts on the recruiting trail and losing five-star cornerback Cormani McClain on Thursday was a step back in Florida's rebuild.
+Florida: Despite rallying against Georgia, the Gators have ground to make up in the SEC's Eastern Division.
+Napier knows it starts on the recruiting trail.

-Georgia: The Bulldogs struggled at times against Florida, most notably because of dropped passes, costly penalties and turnovers.
-Those are the kind of mistakes that could doom Georgia in close games as the toughest part of its schedule awaits.
-The Dawgs face No. 3 Tennessee, Mississippi State and 19th-ranked Kentucky the next three weeks.
+Georgia: The Bulldogs struggled at times because of dropped passes, costly penalties and turnovers.
+Those are the kind of mistakes that could doom Georgia in close games with the toughest part of its schedule looming.

 POLL IMPLICATIONS